synthetai/ComfyUI-ToolBox/README.md

 4. Set the parent directory path (optional) and subdirectory name (optional) to define the storage structure
 5. Enter the path of the local file to upload
 6. Run the workflow to get the S3 file path of the uploaded file

+### Trim Audio To Length Node Usage
+1. Add the "Trim Audio To Length" node to your ComfyUI workflow (under the ToolBox/Audio category)
+2. Set the path for the input audio file
+3. Specify the target duration in seconds for the trimmed audio
+4. Set the output filename prefix (optional, defaults to "trimmed_audio")
+5. Run the workflow to get the trimmed audio file path
+6. The trimmed audio will be saved in the ComfyUI output directory with an incrementing file number

 ## License